Medaria Arradondo: Who Is The Chief Of Police In Minneapolis, Minnesota?

 All eyes have been on the Minneapolis Police Department following the killing of George Floyd on Memorial Day.
-As tensions flared across the United States focusing on racial bias and police brutality, Minneapolis Chief of Police Medaria Arradondo has become one of the central figures tasked with delivering justice to an outraged community.
+As tensions flared across the United States, Minneapolis Chief of Police Medaria Arradondo has become one of the central figures tasked with delivering justice to an outraged community.

 Arradondo has been holding his police department to task vocally, telling CNN on Sunday that all four of the officers who had been at the scene of Floyd’s death shared complicity.